iotaledger/goshimmer/docs/001-mana_proposal.md

 ## Limitations

-The first implementation of mana in goshimmer will:
+The first implementation of mana in GoShimmer will:
   - not have voted timestamps on value transactions,
   - lack proper `TransactionConfirmed` mechanism to trigger mana update,
   - lack integration into rate control/autopeering/fpc/etc.